muracz/Python-Automic-ServiceManagerDialog/Readme.md

 ### Dependencies

 * Python3 with standard libraries, no external dependecies used
-* Any version of ucybsmcl
+* Any modern version of ucybsmcl

 ### Installing